✦ NEW 2026 babysitter rates updated — national average $18–$23/hr See rates →

 $21–$30/hr

 3+ years, CPR & First Aid certified.
-A trusted, reliable household name.

-3+ yearsCPR certifiedStrong references
+3+ yearsCPR certifiedStrong refs

 Professional